Calibrated Forecasting and Persuasion: Dynamic forecasting game

+The truthful forecasts $F1$ pass the calibration test in this example.
+This reflects the fact that, in the long run, empirical frequencies converge to the true conditional probabilities.
+Among the non-truthful forecasts $F2$ and $F3$, both have the same mean as the truthful forecasts, but only $F2$ is less informative than $F1$.
+Intuitively, in the long run, calibrated forecasts must preserve the correct mean but can be coarser than truthful forecasts. \end{example}

-\textbf{Pass}: A sender passes the calibration test in period $t$ if the sequence of forecasts $\{f_i \}_{i=1}^{t-1}$ is $\epsilon_{t-1}$-calibrated.
-In this case, the receiver takes the forecast at face value and responds as if the state $\omega_t$ is drawn according to the forecast $f_t$.
-He takes the action $\hat{a}(f_t)$, where $\hat{a}(f_t)$ denotes the receiver's optimal action when his belief over states is $f_t$, i.e.,\footnote{Given multiple optimal actions, we arbitrarily choose to break ties in favor of the sender.}
+\textbf{Pass}: A sender passes the calibration test in period $t$ if the sequence of past forecasts $(f_i)_{i=1}^{t-1}$ is $\epsilon_{t-1}$-calibrated.\footnote{In period $t=1$, there is no past data, so the sender passes the test trivially.} In this case, the receiver takes the forecast at face value and responds as if the state $\omega_t$ is distributed according to the forecast $f_t$.
+The receiver chooses the action $a_t=\hat{a}(f_t)$, where $\hat{a}(f)$ denotes his best response given belief $f$.\footnote{In line with the literature, if the receiver has multiple best responses, ties are broken in favor of the sender, so $\hat{a}(f)$ is uniquely defined.} Formally,

-\textbf{Fail}: If the sender fails the calibration test, she incurs a \textit{punishment cost} $c$ in that period, where $c< \min_{\omega,a} u_S(\omega,a)$.
-Consequently, the receiver refrains from playing according to the sender's forecast until she passes the test at a later period.
-One interpretation is that this cost results from the receiver's default action.\footnote{Formally, $u_S(\omega, a_d)=c$ and $u_R(\omega,a_d)=0$ for all $\omega \in \Omega$, where $a_d$ denotes the default action. } For example, in the case of financial forecasting, it could correspond to not buying any asset, which results in zero commission for the analyst.
-Another interpretation is that this cost arises from loss in credibility from inaccurate predictions.
-For example, consider an intermediary (like a platform) who only forwards the sender's forecast if she passes the calibration test.
-Our aim is to examine the sender's persuasive capability when her credibility hinges on passing the calibration test.
+\textbf{Fail}: If the sequence of past forecasts is not $\epsilon_{t-1}$-calibrated, the sender fails the calibration test in period $t$.
+In this case, she incurs a punishment cost $-c$, where $c>0$.
+The receiver refrains from playing according to the sender's forecast until she passes the test in a future period.
+This punishment can be interpreted as the receiver reverting to a default action.\footnote{Formally, this corresponds to a default action $a_d$ such that $u_S(\omega,a_d)=-c$ and $u_R(\omega,a_d)=0$ for all $\omega\in\Omega$.} For example, in financial forecasting, this corresponds to the investor not buying any asset, resulting in zero commission for the analyst.
+Alternatively, it may reflect a loss of credibility: an intermediary, such as a platform, may forward the sender's forecasts only if she passes the calibration test.

+The sender's goal is to choose a forecasting strategy $\sigma^\star$ that maximizes her expected long-run average payoff:

+We refer to the strategy $\sigma^\star$ as the \textit{optimal forecasting strategy}.
+To make the problem tractable and economically meaningful, we impose two natural assumptions.